Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Overview

-Performing program synthesis with typing rules embodies our two key principles: \textbf{type explicitness} and \textbf{context locality}.
-It ensures type explicitness by structurally mirroring type derivation: each synthesis step follows a typing rule, making the complete type derivation tree explicit throughout the process.
-Simultaneously, it achieves context locality by presenting the synthesis goal at each step, which is a partially instantiated typing judgment, with a dynamic typing context.
+Performing program synthesis via existential proof construction embodies our two key principles: \textbf{Type Explicitness} and \textbf{Context Locality}. \begin{itemize} \item \textbf{Type Explicitness.} Each synthesis step corresponds to applying a typing rule, which directly mirrors the structure of the type correctness proof.
+As shown in the example, the sequence of rule applications (\rulename{T-App}, \rulename{T-Abs}, \rulename{T-Var}, etc.) constructs a complete proof tree, making the type reasoning explicit throughout the synthesis process. \item \textbf{Context Locality.} At each step, the synthesis goal is a partially instantiated typing judgment that contains the current typing context.
+For instance, in Step 2, the goal $\stlctype{\tcode{empty}}{\sk{p_1}}{\arr{\sk{t_1}}{\sk{t_2}}}$ explicitly provides the context $\tcode{empty}$ and indicates that the program $\sk{p_1}$ to be synthesized must have an arrow type $\arr{\sk{t_1}}{\sk{t_2}}$.
+This local type information guides the LM to select the \rulename{T-Abs} rule, which produces a lambda abstraction. \end{itemize}